katyjohn124/code-for-artifacts/README.md

 ### Introduction

-A Chrome extension designed for ChatGPT users that enables real-time preview, collection and execution of React component code and CSS styles.
+A Chrome extension designed for AI platform users that enables real-time preview, collection and execution of React component code and CSS styles.
 Users can preview, copy and download code with simple clicks.

 ### Features